wildcoloratcn/flask_google_login/README.md

 4. remember to use app.run()
 5. Set to publish once it works

-## Strange Bugs
+## Some Commonly Seen Bugs/Errors

+1. Mismatching URL
+2. State variable is none/empty
+3. Session not exist after callback
+4. Gunicorn multiple workers do not have same app secrets
-** this can be tricky **.
+5. **this can be tricky**.
 Sometimes, you get mismatching URL error even though you've used correct url.
 Simply try to use https://www.yourdomain.com/auth will solve it.
+6. etc

+I think this one solves all of these.
+At least these are problems that had annoyed me for ages.

 ## To do
 Please message me if you know good solution for below: